gregmamoyac/BigData-Database-Research-Projects/README.md

-# CSULA Graduate School Projects

-This repository contains a collection of academic projects, research papers, presentations, and technical analyses completed as part of graduate studies at California State University, Los Angeles (CSULA).
+# This repository contains a collection of academic projects, research papers, presentations, and technical analyses in Big Data and Database Design for Computer Information Systems.

 ## Contents